nihesh7391/Multi-armed-bandit/README.md

 - Scan QR Code for each team and they'll be directed to the game page.
 - Start the game by clicking 'Start' button in scoreboard page.
 - Have fun!

+Note: For this game to work, all the players and the server should be in the same network.
+This is necessary as the URL contains the IP address and port of the server.